fkarg/fkarg.github.io/staged/longtermplans.md

 parts in detail, before we discuss how to implement it.

 ### Review
-A regular review is the single most important part in an execution system, but it can only show its full effect when planning and execution build on the from the review obtained results.
+A regular review is the single most important part in an execution system.
+It enables both planning and execution to build on the most recent insights of how things stand.

 The goal is to get a bigger-picture perspective about the goals you are working on.
 The most important part is reviewing what was planned and what was